maksimyaromin/mais-mongoose-seeder/README.md

 });
 ```

-### Важно
+### Important
-В отличие от оригинального пакета mongoose-seeder, mais-mongoose-seeder возвращает промис и не принимает коллбэков. Для работы с ним еспользуйте than/catch.
+Unlike the original package mongoose-seeder, mais-mongoose-seeder returns promise and do not accept any callbacks.
+TO work with it use  than/catch.

 ### Behaviour